Tag Archives: friendship

 You see, God made me to be ME!
 God has made you to be YOU!
 Yes, it’s true that He loves us just the way we are.
 But, I believe He loves us too much to leave us that way.
 He longs to perfect us to become our better selves.

 Once upon a time, I felt so lonely and neglected, but not anymore.
-I have a loving close-knit family – my children are all adults and each carry their own strengths and uniqueness.
-I am surrounded by positive, caring and fun-loving friends who genuinely refreshes my soul!
+I have a loving close-knit family – my children are all adults and each carries their own strengths and uniqueness.
+I am surrounded by positive, caring, and fun-loving friends who genuinely refresh my soul!

 I don’t care who you are, no man is an island unto himself.
 We.
 Need.
 One.
 Another.